apache/pekko/docs/src/main/paradox/typed/dispatchers.md

-Here the app is sending 100 messages to `BlockingActor`s and `PrintActor`s and large numbers of `akka.actor.default-dispatcher` threads are handling requests.
+Here the app is sending 100 messages to `BlockingActor`s and `PrintActor`s and large numbers of `pekko.actor.default-dispatcher` threads are handling requests.
 When you run the above code, you will likely to see the entire application gets stuck somewhere like this:

 ```